gecampbell/galliard.xyz/content/essay/say-what.md

 "Oh, crap," I thought, "I'm going to be here for another year!"

 Actually, what he said was, "Let me be the first to congratulate you on your graduation last December."
-He then went on to explain that, after reviewing my transcript again, they had realized that it was only the music _lessons_ that could not be counted as electives&mdash;all of the other music course (some 36 hours) did count, and therefore, I had actually graduated a month or so earlier.
+He then went on to explain that, after reviewing my transcript again, they had realized that it was only the music _lessons_ that could not be counted as electives&mdash;all of the other music courses (some 36 hours) did count, and therefore, I had actually graduated a month or so earlier.

 He was very nice, and offered to let me go immediately into grad school, which I did.
 That didn't work out, unfortunately, but I'm still the only member of the Class of 1983 that didn't find out about it until 1984.